skylight1/HelloClone/README.md

 ```

 ```
     // BasicCustomVideoRender.java
     // Return the image
+    decodeYUV420(intArray, yuv, width, height);

+    Bitmap bmp = Bitmap.createBitmap(intArray, width, height, Bitmap.Config.ARGB_8888);

+     // TODO: IMPLEMENT YOUR OWN ALGORITHM HERE TO ANALYZE THE CURRENT SCREENSHOT
+     // AND TELL THE ROBOT TO PERFORM ANY ACTION
 ```